Ynn/selfstar/intro-ipojo.md

 ## A word on iPOJO

-As we explained, bundle are used :

-+ **as deployment unit** : the application is divided into small parts.
-Each parts are installed separately and you can update a part of the application at runtime with no impact (or small impact) on the application.
-+ **as module to hide and share packages** : each bundle can share and hide package from other bundles.
-This allow two bundle to have a package with a same name without conflicts.
+As explained in the OSGi introduction, a bundle is used both as a deployment unit and as a composition unit.
+Bundles can be used to encapsulate code packages (in the Java sense) that can be shared or kept hidden.
+This allows two bundles to have a package with a same name without conflicts.
 When they are shared, package are versioned.
 That means that each package has also a version number.
-This is also to avoid package between shared package.

 <div style="margin:auto;width : 70%;"/>
 <img src="img/intro-runtime/OSGi2.png"/>